SyHilichurl/760/README.md

 The remaining Python files incrementally add various techniques to the baseline model until reaching the final model.（With techniques as it's name）

+Each model code includes the complete process of reading data, building the model, training the model, and evaluating the model.

+test for new one picture.py is you can ues this code to test the model on new picture,

 ## Reference
 GoogLeNet(InceptionV3) website : https://blog.csdn.net/yangyu0515/article/details/134371005